rust-stuco/lectures/week13/slides.md

 }
 ```

-* Rust generates monomorphized versions of this function for each type that we need it for
+* Rust generates monomorphized versions of this function for each type that we need it for!

 ---